davidpots/playsongnotes/_songs/[Townes Van Zandt] Dead Flowers.md

 ## Other riffs

-There are many of these little flourish riffs heard in the Townes Van Zandt recording of this song -- far too many for tme to include here.
+There are many of these little flourish riffs heard in the Townes Van Zandt recording of this song -- far too many for me to include here.
 Many of them are clearly improvised and not planned.
 Below, there are three of the more distinct riffs that I've cherry picked and used when I play the song.
 These can be heard in my video lesson.
 All of these riffs are played during the chorus, when you're on C for two full measures and have some time to kill before going back to F (just before each "Send me dead flowers..." lyric).

 ### Transition riff #1